Swaaaayam/SlackConnect-backend/README.md

 db.ts: Manages the connection to the SQLite database.

 A background process runs every minute to check for and send scheduled messages.

+Challenges & Learnings

+OAuth 2.0 Flow: Successfully implementing the OAuth 2.0 flow, especially handling the redirect and token exchange, was a key challenge.

+Token Management: The automatic refresh token logic was critical to ensuring the application could maintain a connection to Slack without user re-authentication.

+Full-Stack Integration: Aligning the frontend API calls with the backend's routes and data models required careful coordination to ensure a seamless flow of information.

+Environment Variable Management: A significant challenge was ensuring that the .env variables were correctly loaded and accessed across different parts of the application, especially with the TypeScript transpilation process.